Pichu-kun on Sep 22nd 2014 at 2:27:52 AM

 - Stan from South Park ends up becoming vegetarian in "Fun with Veal".
 He quits after contracting Vaginitis from not eating meat.
 The joke references Cartman earlier saying "If you don't eat meat you become a pussy" and the disease has the individual literally breaking out with vagina-like sores all over their body.

-- Subverted in "Lisa the Vegetarian'" episode of The Simpsons.
+- Subverted in the "Lisa the Vegetarian'" episode.
 Despite her young age and her parents trying to stop her, Lisa stays vegetarian and has consistently been depicted as such since.
 The reason why Lisa remains a vegetarian after that episode is because Paul McCartney makes a special guest appearance in that episode, and the only way to get him to do so was to keep Lisa a vegetarian.

 - Subverted in Avatar: The Last Airbender.
 At one point Sokka gets stuck in a hole chasing a baby moose-lion cub.
 He pleads with the universe, promising to never eat meat or be sarcastic ever again, if it will just let him out.
 Of course, once his friends rescue him, he immediately decides to do no such thing.